zer0Kerbal/PiratesoftheKeribbean/readme.md

 [![KSP version][KSP:shd]][KSP:url] [![License][LIC:shd]][LIC:url]
 [![Curseforge][CURSFG:shd]][CURSFG:url] [![GitHub][GITHUB:shd]][GITHUB:url] [![Pages][SHD:pgs]][pages]

-Where there is space there are space pirates.
+_Where there is space there are space pirates._

-This is a fun mod, it adds parts for creating pirate spaceships.
-So far, there are only dozen or so parts, enough to create simple spaceplanes and rockets.
+This is a fun mod because it adds parts for creating pirate spaceships.

-Pirates have unique high-tech (magic) propulsion system, so they never run out of fuel (always active fuel generator).

 So raise your black flags and off to explore Kerbol system.

 ## By [`zer0Kerbal`][zedK], originally by [`GagaX`][auth-link]